-Since 1940, the City and County have become increasingly urbanized, adding more impermeable surfaces which have increased storm water runoff which in turn has taxed the capacity of the current system during major storms.
+Since 1940, the City and County have become increasingly urbanized, adding more impermeable surfaces which have increased stormwater runoff which in turn has taxed the capacity of the current system during major storms.
 In 1980 a levee of the Los Angeles River flood control channel near the City of Long Beach was threatened with overtopping by flood waters.
 This raised concerns about the adequacy of the capacity of the southern sections of the channel to protect adjacent cities.
 Destructiveness of recent floods and the issue of system capacity have contributed to a re-evaluation of the flood control system by the Army Corps and County Department of Public Works (which in 1985 took over the Flood Control District).
 The City's Floodplain Management Plan, updated in 2020, outlines an overall strategy of programs, projects, and measures aimed at reducing the adverse impacts of flood hazards on the community.
-Furthermore, the City also updated it's Floodplain Hazard Management Plan and Flood Hazard Management Ordinance (formerly Specific Plan for the Management of Flood Hazards) to reflect FEMA's most current regulations in line with the National Flood Insurance Program in April 2021.
-Both of these updates account for the increased storm water runoff resulting from added impermeable surfaces in our urbanized areas and include strategies to minimize flood risk for new development.
+Furthermore, the City also updated its Floodplain Hazard Management Plan and Flood Hazards) to reflect FEMA's most current regulations in line with the National Flood

+Insurance Program in April 2021.
+Both of these updates account for the increased stormwater runoff resulting from added impermeable surfaces in our urbanized areas and include strategies to minimize flood risk for new development.